007snoop/QAP-4/README.md

 ### Project 2: GitHub
 - **Objective:** Create a GitHub repository for the QAP 4 files.
-- **Requirements:**
-  - Public repository named `QAP-4-XXX` (where XXX are your initials).
-  - Include a README file.
-  - Upload Python program(s) and data files.
-  - Submit the repository URL to instructors.

 ### Project 3: JavaScript
 - **Objective:** Create a JavaScript object for a motel customer.